API Reference

 async def commit_db_session(connect: DBConnect) -> None:

-Commits the active session, if there is one.
+Commits the active session.

 rollback_db_session